 Whisk egg yolks in a medium bowl and set aside.

-Meanwhile, puree the strawberries, lemon juice, remaining 2 Tbsp honey, and 1/8 tsp salt together.
+Meanwhile, puree the strawberries, lemon juice, remaining 2 tablespoons honey and ⅛ teaspoon salt together.
 Stir the puree and food coloring (if using) into the cream base.
-Cover and refrigerate at least four hours or overnight.
+Cover and refrigerate at least 4 hours or overnight.